furiosa-ai/furiosa-models/docs/usage/loading.md

 Create model instance.
 This function ultimately calls the function entrypoint which provided by `artifacts.py` in `furiosa-artifacts`

-`pretrained=True` is an arbitrary argument which will transparently pass to model init.
-You can see what arguments are defined in the model class.
+If `pretrained=True` is set, a model with pre-trained weights will be fetched. `pretrained=True` is a default option as well as the only-allowed option for now.
+You can also find more arguments in the model class.

 ---

+For non-blocking example

 `asyncio.run()`

-Function entrypoints provided by Furiosa Artifacts are async by default to support concurrency to load models.
-You need to call the entrypoints in async functions or async eventloop.
+`furiosa.models.nonblocking` module offers non-blocking API.
+When you are writing codes using furiosa-models in async functions or async eventloop, you should use the non-blocking APIs.